esheldon/wq/README.md

 jobs, it is appropriate to use "nohup" and put the client in the background.

 The only queue currently supported is a very simple matching queue with priorities.
-This is very simple: jobs are put in the queue in order they arrive.
+This is **very** simple: jobs are put in the queue in order they arrive.
 Each time the queue is refreshed, the first one that can run will run, with higher priority jobs checked first.
-A TODO is to allow a job to have priority "block", that will block competing jobs until it can run.
-This is useful for jobs that require a lot of machines, and just need to hold of other jobs for a while.
+There is also a special priority "block" that blocks other jobs until it can run.
+A TODO is to make this smarter so it only blocks jobs that directly compete for needed resources.

 Another queue could be plugged in easily if desired.